MS in Kinesiology

 Susan Magasi leads research project to help cancer survivors manage their illness and treatment

-A mock-up of the WeCanConnect user interface displayed on an orange tablet.
+A mock-up of the WeCanConnect user interface displayed on a tablet.

 Empowering cancer survivors to manage the long-term effects of their illness and treatment—that’s the goal of an app being developed by a multi-university team led by AHS researcher Susan Magasi.